alexjbush/alexjbush.github.io/resume.markdown

       - task: Wrote a set of cluster benchmarking tools and used the cluster automation scripts to benchmark a variety of AWS and Azure configurations
       - task: Was responsible for migration from non-secure CDH cluster to secure (Kerberos, SSL and HDFS encryption) CDH cluster, including migration of data and projects.
 Automation of SSL was done using Certmonger SCEP against ADCS NDES
       - task: Was responsible for all Data Engineering/Hadoop infrastructure in the Cloud, including networking, security, RBAC model and administration, AD integration, Azure Data Lake Storage and other Azure storage accounts
-      - task: "Constantly innovated solutions for DevOps and Infrastructure including creating a custom ADLS authentication module allowing users to authenticate against Azure without using shared service principals, creating a custom Zeppelin and Livy CDH parcels providing secure authenticated and encrypted access to cluster via notebooks, providing two patches back to Apache Zeppelin project (<a href=\"https://issues.apache.org/jira/browse/ZEPPELIN-3098\">ZEPPELIN-3098</a> <a href=\"https://issues.apache.org/jira/browse/ZEPPELIN-3656\">ZEPPELIN-3656</a>), and setting up the Jenkins build and deploy pipeline and associated application configuration wrapper and convenience tooling"
+      - task: "Constantly innovated solutions for DevOps and Infrastructure including creating a custom ADLS authentication module allowing users to authenticate against Azure without using shared service principals, creating a custom Zeppelin and Livy CDH parcels providing secure authenticated and encrypted access to cluster via notebooks, providing two patches back to the Apache Zeppelin project (<a href=\"https://issues.apache.org/jira/browse/ZEPPELIN-3098\">ZEPPELIN-3098</a>, <a href=\"https://issues.apache.org/jira/browse/ZEPPELIN-3656\">ZEPPELIN-3656</a>), and setting up the Jenkins build and deploy pipeline and associated application configuration wrapper and convenience tooling"
       - task: Was a key member championing the open-sourcing of the Waimak Spark library, advocating to senior staff about the benefits of open-sourcing projects
       - task: "Open-sourced the Waimak Spark library, and automated the build and release of the library to Maven Central using Travis.
-The library can be found at: <a href=\"https://github.com/CoxAutomotiveDataSolutions/waimak\">github.com/CoxAutomotiveDataSolutions/waimak</a>"
+The library can be found at: <a href=\"https://github.com/CoxAutomotiveDataSolutions/waimak\">github.com/CoxAutomotive&shy;DataSolutions/waimak</a>"
       - task: Managed all internal and external technical communication and engagement around Hadoop infrastructure, typically concerning security and connectivity
     - title: As Data Engineer
       date: November 2017 - current